Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition function: Halln as-Langmann-Noumi-Rosengren formula as a wall-crossing formula

-In section \ref{sec:wallcross}, we derived the wall-crossing formula in terms of contour integral \eqref{eq:integrand2}.
-In this subsection we review the large mass limit applied in \cite{Hwang:2015wna} to derive the wall-crossing formula of the 3d $\mathcal{N}=4$ gauge theory.
-First we define the generating function of the $K$-theoretic $k$-vortex partition function for 3d $\mathcal{N}=4$ gauge theory by
+In Section \ref{sec:wallcross}, we derived the wall-crossing formula in terms of the contour integral \eqref{eq:integrand2}.
+First we define the generating function of the $K$-theoretic $k$-vortex partition functions for 3d $\mathcal{N}=4$ gauge theory by